 Make this recipe with fresh beets, from the garden or market, that have been grown organically.
 I choose the largest beets I can find to cut down on peeling time as that is the most laborious part of the process, but baby beets would make lovely pickles as well.

 - 1 cup water (could possibly reduce this amount to ¾ or ½)

 - 1 thumb of ginger, peeled and thinly sliced

 Clean and trim beets.
 Cover with water in a large pot and bring to a boil.
 Reduce heat and simmer until beets are tender, about 45 minutes.
 Rinse and cool.
-Using a vegetable peeler or scrubber, remove the skin then cut the beets into 3/4” thick cubes.
+Using a vegetable peeler or scrubber, remove the skin and then cut the beets into 3/4” thick cubes.
 Pack chopped beets into 4-5 sterilized 250ml canning jars.

 Like the labels?
 You can find them on my post on the Evermine blog.

 These beets are in my canner processing right now and I can’t wait to try them.
 The flavor of the brine alone was amazing, and I am looking forward to having an alternative to my usual spiced pickled red beets through the winter.
 Thanks for sharing!

 mine is extremely silpme.
 Since I have little kids that love it and I only want to use what comes from my garden.
 In my food processor I put in about 5 medium tomatoes, 2 green peppers, 1/2 an onion (mine were big this year) and that’s it!
 I blend it up then place it all in a pot and bring to a boil and boil for about 5 minutes then I put it in a jar and put the lid on (while mixture is still hot) The steam will form the seal and all the bacteria has been killed off already.
 So as long as your jar is sanitized before hand, you should be good to go!!